 Manual search with search operators

-intitle: to filter keywords contained within titles of the URLs.
+intitle: To filter keywords contained within the title tag of the URL.

-inurl: to filter keywords contained within URL structures.
+inurl: To filter keywords contained within the URL itself.

 Google Search Console